GLOBAL MARKETS-Stocks head for worst week since mid-February

 MSCI's broadest index of Asia-Pacific shares outside Japan fell 1 percent, set for a weekly decline of 3.3 percent, its biggest in 12 weeks.
 Japan's Nikkei, which resumed trading after Golden Week holidays, closed down 0.25 percent as the strong yen ate into corporate profits.

+"Recent global economic data and some corporate earnings from major Western firms have been lacklustre, leading to risk-off trading in markets," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management.

-Economists polled by Reuters forecast Friday's payrolls data at 1230 GMT will show U.S. employers added 202,000 workers in April following a 215,000 increase in March, with the jobless rate holding at 5.0 percent.
+Economists polled by Reuters forecast Friday's payrolls data will show U.S. employers added 202,000 workers in April following a 215,000 increase in March, with the jobless rate holding at 5.0 percent.

 But job-related data published over the past couple of days has been softer than market expectations, casting a shadow on expectations of solid job growth.

-The dollar index has recovered from Tuesday's 15-month low of 91.919 to trade at 93.617 , on track for a 0.6 percent gain for the week.
-At $1.1422, the euro was also down 0.3 percent on the week, but analysts are unconvinced that is the start of a wider upturn for the greenback.
+The dollar index recovered from Tuesday's 15-month low of 91.919 to trade at 93.806 , on track for a 0.8 percent gain for the week.
+At $1.1395, the euro was also down 0.5 percent on the week, but analysts are unconvinced that is the start of a wider upturn for the greenback.

 "It will need a significant upside surprise from the jobs report for the dollar to change trend," said Yujiro Goto, a currency strategist at Japanese bank Nomura in London.

 "We expect gains in dollar/yen to be capped around 108 and similarly downside for the euro will be limited."
-(Additional reporting by Anirban Nag; Editing by Toby Chopra)
+(Additional reporting by Anirban Nag; Editing by Robin Pomeroy)

 * Peoples Bancorp Inc announces departure of Thomas Wolf from board of directors Source text for Eikon: Further company coverage: